-Note: The designations employed and the presentation of the material in this document do not imply the expression of any opinion whatsoever on the part of UNEP concerning the legal status of any State, Territory, city or area, or of its authorities, or concerning the delimitation of their frontiers or boundaries.
+Note: The designations employed and the presentation of the material in this document do not imply the expression of any opinion whatsoever on the part of UNEP or RAC/SPA concerning the legal status of any State, Territory, city or area, or of its authorities, or concerning the delimitation of their frontiers or boundaries.
+The views expressed in the present technical information document are those of the author and do not necessarily reflect UNEP views.

-© 2007 United Nations Environment Programme

-Mediterranean Action Plan

-Regional Activity Centre for Specially Protected Areas (RAC/SPA)

-Boulevard du leader Yasser Arafat
+© 2011 United Nations Environnement Programme (UNEP) Mediterranean Action Plan (MAP) Regional Activity Centre for Specially Protected Areas (RAC/SPA) Boulevard du Leader Yasser Arafat BP 337 - 1080 Tunis Cedex - TUNISIA E-mail: car-asp@rac-spa.org

-B.P.337 -1080 Tunis CEDEX

-E-mail: car-asp@rac-spa.org